glowieframework/sentry/README.md

 ## Sentry for Glowie
-This plugin integrates [Sentry](https://sentry.io) error profiler with your Glowie application.
+This plugin integrates [Sentry](https://sentry.io) error tracking with your Glowie application.

 ## Installation
 Install in your Glowie project using Composer: